user4815162342/stew-cli/manual.md

     single-command mode, the cache only lasts the lifetime of the command.

--   `f`: This is an object which contains functions for creating filters for use in `lsdoc` and other commands which contain document filters.
+-   `f`: This is an object which contains functions for creating filters for use in `list` and other commands which contain document filters.